Mathew-Mozer/Node_DrinkRankTool/README.md

 a rather small task, it should be approached as you would an actual task for a customer.

-### When you are finished

-Please push your solution to the master branch in the provided github repository.
-There is no need to fork this repository to your own github account.
 ## The Problem

 A special event to taste and rate new LaCroix flavors is happening.
 Attendees